 The Student Sexual Misconduct project is a separate project from the Model Penal Code: Sexual Assault project.

-This project will examine college and university responses to complaints of gender-based and sexual misconduct, including sexual assault.
-Some of the issues to be considered include reporting procedures; confidentiality; relationships with police and local criminal justice, including obligations to report; interim measures and support for complainants and fair treatment of the accused; investigation and adjudication, including training requirements for investigators and adjudicators; the role of lawyers; the creation and maintenance of records; sanctions or remedies; and appeals.
-The project will also examine informal resolutions, as well as the nature of hearings (including, for example, admissible evidence and methods of taking testimony).
+This project examines college and university responses to complaints of gender-based and sexual misconduct, including sexual assault.
+Some of the issues include reporting procedures; confidentiality; relationships with police and local criminal justice, including obligations to report; interim measures and support for complainants and fair treatment of the accused; investigation and adjudication, including training requirements for investigators and adjudicators; the role of lawyers; the creation and maintenance of records; sanctions or remedies; and appeals.
+The project also examines informal resolutions, as well as the nature of hearings (including, for example, admissible evidence and methods of taking testimony).

 Vicki C. Jackson

 Campus Sexual Misconduct Reporter

 Vicki Jackson, Thurgood Marshall Professor of Constitutional Law at Harvard Law School, has written on constitutional aspects of federalism, gender equality, election law, free speech, sovereign immunity, courts and judicial independence, methodological challenges in comparative constitutional law, and other topics.
 Her scholarly projects include normative conceptions of the role of elected representatives in a democracy; proportionality in constitutional law and interpretation; gender equality and the interaction of international and domestic law; and the co-evolution of the constitutionalization of international law and the internationalization of constitutional law.